-Pivot: a startup buzzword that can mask pretty harsh truths, like: “The company is fighting towards a new direction.”
-(Sorry, we don’t need you anymore.)
+Pivot: a startup buzzword that masks harsh truths, for example, “the company is moving towards a new direction.”
+Read: Sorry, we don’t need you anymore.

 “It was nice working with you.
-Thanks for the opportunity,” I mumbled, shaking hands mechanically with the CEO first, then with my supervisor.
+Thanks for the opportunity,” I mumbled, as I shook hands mechanically with the CEO first, then with my supervisor.

 A young HR executive, with an ashen expression, handed me the papers.
 She’d been through a lot the past week.

 I signed the papers, received my severance, and in an instant, I was jobless.

 Then the really tough part came — having to explain the situation to those near and dear to you.

 “Yes, it happened, babe.
 I’m okay.
 No worries, I’m sure I can get a job soon.”

 But the demon inside whispers, “didn’t it take you a long time to get that job you just lost?”

 “Don’t worry, I got some money, ma.
 Anyway, I can freelance while job-hunting.”